Pierce Butler (American politician): Politician

-Military operations in the final months of the Revolutionary War left Butler a poor man.
+Military operations in the final months of the Revolutionary War left Butler poor.
 Many of his plantations and ships were destroyed, and the international trade on which most of his income depended was in shambles.
-He traveled to Europe when the war ended to secure loans and establish new markets.
+To secure loans and establish new markets, he traveled to Europe when the war ended.
 He enrolled his son Thomas in a London school run by Weeden Butler and engaged a new minister from among the British clergy for his Episcopal church in South Carolina.

 In late 1785, Butler returned to the United States.
 He became an outspoken advocate of reconciliation with former Loyalists and of equal representation for the backcountry residents.
 Attesting to his growing political influence, the South Carolina legislature asked Butler to represent the state at the Constitutional Convention that met in Philadelphia in 1787.
 At the convention, he urged that the president be given the power to initiate war but did not receive a second proponent for his motion, and all the other delegates overwhelmingly rejected his proposal.

 Butler's experiences as a soldier and planter-legislator led to his forceful support for a strong union of the states.
 At the same time, he looked to the special interests of his region.
 He introduced the Fugitive Slave Clause (Article 4, Section 2), which established protection for slavery in the Constitution.
 In addition, while privately criticizing the international trade in enslaved Africans, he supported the passage in the Constitution that prohibited regulation of the trade for 20 years.
 He advocated counting the entire slave population in the states' totals for Congressional apportionment but compromised to count three-fifths of the enslaved people toward that end.
 It ensured that the Southern planter elite exerted a strong influence in national politics for decades.